-Here is the whole article of saint Thomas Aquinas where he explains the difference between the “general help of the Grace of God” and the “particular help of the Grace of God” (see previous post, on saint Theresa of Avila) followed by a short comment that explains the practical point of it, in continuity with the previous posts.
+Here is the whole article of saint Thomas Aquinas where he explains the difference between the “general help of the Grace of God” and the “particular help of the Grace of God” (see previous article, on saint Theresa of Avila) followed by a short comment that explains the practical point of it, in continuity with the previous posts.

 Remember that we are addressing a very specific issue in the theology of the Prayer of the heart, in order to understand theologically what is the exact difference between the two types of graces: the one that allows us to offer ourselves to God (“Prayer of Recollection” according to Theresa of Avila) and the one that takes us and put us in God Himself (“Prayer of Quiet”).

 Here, in Red, is Saint Thomas’ Article taken from the Summa Teologica I-IIae Q. 109, A.6:

 Can a man prepare himself for Grace